 Babbacombe Bay Bloomers

 The Babbacombe Bay Bloomers (as they are now known) actually started their life under a different name back in 1998, as the St Marychurch District Action Group.
 The aim of the group is to make this beautiful area just a bit more beautiful.
 This they do through tending various gardens and public open spaces.
 You know when you’re wandering around and see some gorgeous little bank or border filled with flowers and wonder who on earth does that?
 Well, it may be that this group is responsible.
-Some of their areas are: St Marychurch Precinct, The Millennium Copse, The Rose Garden, Babbacombe Downs Buglife Flower Bed, the corner by Abbey School and Glen Sannox, below the theatre.
+Some of their areas are: St Marychurch Precinct, The Millennium Copse, The Rose Garden, Babbacombe Downs Buglife Flower Bed, and the corner by Abbey School.
 Winners of many Britain in Bloom awards this group is always keen to meet potential new members who want to join in and help them in their efforts.
 To find out more, or to join the group, simply click here to take a look at their website.

 Babbacombe Corinthian Sailing Club